ruddyscent/first-contact-wt-tf/README.md

 # first-contact-wt-tf

-Migrated codes of the 'First Contact with TensorFlow' for TensorFlow 2.x and Python 3.x
+These codes are based on the codes in 'J. Torres, First Contact With Tensorflow.
+Barcelona: lulu.com, 2016.'
+Some modifications have been applied for Python 3.x and TensorFlow 2.x.